bleachbit/docs/_posts/2015-09-25-command-line-interface.md

 Without ```--overwrite```, BleachBit checks the configuration set in the graphical user interface.

+### Shredding files

+To shred any file, so its contents cannot be recovered, use `--shred`.
+While `--overwrite` refers to the files identified by `--clean`, the option `--shred` shreds any file anywhere.
+For example, this shreds one file named `yoga_emails.txt`:

+`bleachbit --shred ~/yoga_email.txt`

+To shred all files under a directory, pass the name of the directory like this:

+`bleachbit --shred "C:\Microsoft Exchange\Top Secret Emails\"`

+### Wiping free space

+When files are [deleted without shredding](shred-files-and-wipe-disks.html), the contents might be recoverable from the disk's free space.
+To prevent recovery from free space, you can wipe the free space.
+Unlike wiping specific files, wiping free space takes a long time.

+You might want to wipe free space for each logical drive.
+For example, on Windows you might wipe `C:` and `D:`, if you have both and write sensitive files to them both.
+On Linux, you might want to wipe `/` and `/home` if they are separate partitions and if you write sensitive information to both.

+To wipe any partition, pass any writable directory in that partition to `--wipe-free-space`.
+For example:

+`bleachbit --wipe-free-space ~/.cache/`

+Wiping free space does not change how much free space is left, when the process is done.
+For example, if you start with 10GB free, then you will still have 10GB free when the process is done.

 ### cron example (Linux)

 To vacuum Firefox each night at 03:00, run: